 Coronavirus (COVID-19): Frequently Asked Questions

-As the coronavirus pandemic continues, doctors and researchers are learning more about the new coronavirus and COVID-19, the illness it causes.
-Lisa Maragakis, M.D., M.P.H., senior director of infection prevention at Johns Hopkins, answers some of the questions circulating among the public, reflecting current medical and scientific knowledge.
-This page will be updated regularly.
+As the coronavirus pandemic continues, Lisa Maragakis, M.D., M.P.H., senior director of infection prevention at Johns Hopkins, answers some questions circulating among the public and shares current medical and scientific knowledge.

 View questions related to:

-There is no evidence at present that items imported from affected areas and shipped or mailed over the course of days or weeks are spreading COVID-19.
-Although the new coronavirus weakens and dies over time outside of the human body, studies suggest that it can live on surfaces for a few hours or up to several days, depending on surface, temperature and other environmental factors.
-For instance, a small amount of the new coronavirus is still detectable on plastic surfaces for up to three days, on stainless steel for up to two days and up to one day on cardboard, but it’s at less than 0.1% of the starting virus material.
+Although the coronavirus weakens and dies over time outside the human body, studies suggest it can live on surfaces for a few hours or up to several days, depending on the surface, temperature and other environmental factors.
+For instance, a small amount of the coronavirus is detectable on plastic surfaces for up to three days, on stainless steel for up to two days and up to one day on cardboard, but it’s at less than 0.1% of the starting virus material.

 So far, evidence suggests that the virus does not survive as well on a soft surface (such as fabric) as it does on frequently touched hard surfaces like elevator buttons and door handles.

 More research will provide information on the coronavirus and how long it lives on surfaces.
-In the meantime, wash your hands thoroughly after handling mail, and carefully dispose of all outer packaging.
+In the meantime, wash your hands thoroughly after being in public places.

 Learn more: Coronavirus Disease 2019: Myth vs. Fact